XWine1/XDLCompiler/README.md

 # XDL Compiler

-XDL is a definition language similar to Microsoft IDL but with versioning support and less stricter rules.
+XDL is a definition language similar to Microsoft IDL but with versioning support and less strict rules.

 ### Usage